Conditional GLMMs for reaction times in choice tasks: Introduction

 In experimental psychology, reaction times (RTs)—the time between a stimulus and a behavioral response—have long been a central focus of study, aiming to understand the processes underlying their distribution [e.g., \shortciteA{woodrow1911reaction}, \shortciteA{smith1968choice}, \shortciteA{wainer1977speed}, \shortciteA{ratcliff1978theory}, \shortciteA{meyer1988modern}, \shortciteA{posner2005timing}, \shortciteA{matzke2009psychological}, \shortciteA{baayen2010analyzing}, \shortciteA{balota2011moving}, \shortciteA{woods2015factors}, \shortciteA{donkin2018response}, \shortciteA{de2019overview}, \shortciteA{tejo2019theoretical}, \shortciteA{rousselet2020reaction}].
 RT models can be broadly classified (not mutually exclusively) as: (1) quantitative distribution measurements, focused on capturing key features of empirical RT distributions; and/or (2) theoretical models, deriving probability distributions based on cognitive mechanisms [e.g., \shortciteA{matzke2009psychological}, \shortciteA{ratcliff2011diffusion}, \shortciteA{anders2016shifted}, \shortciteA{tejo2019theoretical}].

 A common example of a quantitative RT distribution model is the Ex-Gaussian (EG) distribution, which often provides a good fit to empirical RT data.
 However, its parameters lack a clear cognitive interpretation [e.g., \shortciteA{ratcliff1978theory}, \shortciteA{rohrer1994analysis}, \shortciteA{matzke2009psychological}, \shortciteA{palmer2011shapes}, \shortciteA{marmolejo2013power}, \shortciteA{marmolejo2015automatic}, \shortciteA{marmolejo2015efficacy}, \shortciteA{velez2015new}, \shortciteA{osmon2018non}].
 Conversely, theoretical models aim to derive models based on the cognitive mechanisms underlying responses in choice tests, with model complexity depending on the complexity of the experimental task.
+The interest here is on modeling RTs as probability distributions based on cognitive mechanisms.

 Experimental task complexity varies.
 In simple-choice (SC) tasks, stimuli are presented one at a time, and participants make one of two possible responses to categorize the stimulus (e.g., a participant views a picture and classifies it as either positive or negative in valence).
 In multiple-choice (MC) tasks, stimuli are also presented one at a time, but participants must select one of three or more possible responses to categorize the stimulus (e.g., a participant views a picture and classifies it as positive, neutral, or negative in valence).
 (Here, we assume that individuals are compelled to choose and respond with one of the available options provided in the task.)
 For SC tasks, theoretical models typically conceptualize the underlying cognitive mechanisms experienced by participants during the task.
 These models are then used to calculate the first instance at which one of the two response options is emitted.